Place an Order

 Applying for membership

-The next application cycle will open October 1, 2021, with the deadline in the fall and decisions later in 2021.
+The next application cycle will be this winter.
+Application information will be available December 1, 2021.
 (Food Gatherers is not currently accepting applications for partnership.)
 In order to be eligible to submit an application, your organization must be a 501c3 non-profit public charity, have a person who has the time to be the primary contact and coordinate with Food Gatherers, have sufficient funding to cover facilities, utilities, insurance, and other operational costs, and commit to providing services year-round.
 Food Gatherers will share additional requirements for membership, as well as application materials with detailed instructions later this summer.
 Not all organizations that apply for membership are accepted.
 Food Gatherers considers a variety of factors when reviewing applications, including the applying organization’s capacity (available staff, space, funding, and time) our resources (staff, truck routes, food, funding) and the need in the community compared to existing resources that are available.

 We need your help